rajnish-chaube/Aganitha-solutions-project/README.md

 ##   License

-📜Rajnish Chaube – Free to use and modify
+📜Rajnish Chaube – Free to use and learn